 1. THE ‘BIG EXERCISE’ – PROGRESSIVE OVERLOAD

-We’ll kick off the Perfect Triceps Workout with the ‘big exercises’, because I prefer to address the heavier stuff first when we have the most energy and we’re able to hit them hard.
+We’ll kick off the Perfect Triceps Workout with some of the ‘big exercises’ for upper body, because I prefer to address the heavier compound exercises first when we have the most energy and we’re able to hit them hard.

 We’ll start with a variation of the Close Grip Bench Press called the Close Grip Pin Press.

 Start by lying on a bench with the bar positioned across the pins, hands shoulder width apart on the bar with palms facing away from you.
 Lower the bar until the pins stop you, and then come back up returning to the start position.